DPenner1/WritingSystemHistory/README.md

 The diagram is designed to fit on both A4 and US-Letter sized paper with at least 1/4" margins.

 *There is now also a much bigger diagram representing all scripts in Unicode.
-The timeline is complete, but still to add a legend and script samples in that one.
-This README currently discusses just the Modern history shown above.*
+The timeline is complete, but I still want to add script samples.
+This README currently discusses just the Modern systems chart shown above.*

 ## General Diagram Notes